-Herpes infection of the genital tract is a sexually transmitted infection.
-Like in the mouth area, herpes symptoms include a painful, blistering rash around or on the genital or rectal areas.
-The blisters open and result in painful sores that can take two to four weeks to heal.
+Herpes infection of the genital tract is a sexually transmitted infection (sexually transmitted disease or STD).
+Like in the mouth area, herpes symptoms and signs include a painful, blistering rash around or on the genital or rectal areas.
+These lesions open and result in painful sores that can take two to four weeks to heal.
+The sores can sometimes cause painful urination.
 Recurrent outbreaks are typical, and the time between outbreaks varies among affected people and even within the same individual.
 Prior to an outbreak, a tingling, burning, or itching sensation may be present on the area of involved skin.

-With the first outbreak of herpes virus infection, an individual may also experience nonspecific flu-like symptoms like fever, swollen lymph nodes, and muscle aches.
-It is also possible to have herpes virus infection without having any symptoms, or having symptoms that are so mild that the infection is mistaken for another condition.
+With the first outbreak of herpes virus infection, an individual may also experience nonspecific flu-like symptoms like fever, swollen lymph nodes, headache, and muscle aches.
+It is also possible to have herpes virus infection without having any symptoms or signs, or having signs and symptoms that are so mild that the infection is mistaken for another condition.

 Examples of Medications for Herpes Symptoms and Signs

 - Valtrex (valacyclovir) vs. Valcyte (valganciclovir)

 - Valtrex (valacyclovir) vs. Zovirax (acyclovir)